 Rye bread is charming — it’s rustic, texturally exciting, and much more flavorful than a white loaf.
 The thing is, store-bought rye bread is often dry and too dense, and making it at home has always been a challenge for baking enthusiasts.

-With this in mind, I experimented with ingredient combinations and proportions to create rye bread fast and easy using my bread machine, and the result is gorgeous!
-Think of a fluffy, not too dense loaf with rye’s earthiness and rustic charm.
+With this in mind, I experimented with ingredient combinations and proportions to create rye bread fast and easily using my bread machine, and the result is gorgeous!
+Think of a fluffy, not-too-dense loaf with rye’s earthiness and rustic charm.

-Here’s my rye bread recipe for bread machine.
+Here’s my rye bread recipe for the bread machine.
 Happy baking!

 And that’s too bad because, among rye bread’s health benefits, this brown loaf has twelve times more dietary fiber than wheat bread and tons of nutrients like iron, calcium, potassium, zinc, and vitamin B, much more than other bread.
 And naturally, rye bread tends to be much lower in gluten than barley or wheat.